hoangduytran/blender-manual/manual/modeling/geometry_nodes/point/distribute_points_in_volume.rst

 Distribution Method
    :Random:
       Distribute points randomly inside of the volume.
-The local point count is implicitly defined as a product of of the global from the *Density* input and the local voxel value.
+The local point count is implicitly defined as a product of the global from the *Density* input and the local voxel value.
       This method creates a distribution that is not stable as the input volume deforms.
    :Grid:
       Distribute the points in a grid pattern inside of the volume.
 At each grid point, the voxel